ajaysr047/Brat-.ann-to-Solr-XML-/README.md

 bin/solr restart -c -p 7574 -z localhost:9983 -s example/cloud/node2/solr

-##  Changes to be made for your solr
+##  Changes to be made to match your solr indexing

 Collection name and the port number as per your configuration

 URL for query